stoplightio/prism/test-harness/README.md

 - nest test files in subdirectories
 - skip files by suffixing name with `.skip` or some other suffix.

+## Debugging

+In case some test are giving trouble, it's possible to run the harness on the source code directly instead of the built binary.
+To make this happen, simply set `FROM_SOURCES` variable to a truthy value when running the test suite.

+` FROM_SOURCES=1 yarn test.harness`

+Keep in mind that the whole source code gets recompiled for **every** harness test.
+For this reason, it's recommended to use this flag with the `TESTS` env variable to narrow down the runned tests.

+The test is also run

 ## Adding a new test

 * Create a new file in the `./spec` directory.
 It can have _any_ name and _any_ extension, it does not really matter.